 “This winter, demand is expected to increase across all sectors,” said Blount.
 “On the flip side, domestic production is down slightly from last winter, caused largely by a steeper decline rate in maturing fields” and the impact of hurricanes on infrastructure.

-Despite the short-term strain on the gas market as a result of the two hurricanes, the nation "should not lose sight of the fact that we are not running out of natural gas.
-Over the long term there is plenty of cost effective supply in the U.S. assuming we can get access to it," said Blount.
+Despite the short-term strain on the gas market as a result of the two hurricanes, the nation “should not lost sight of the fact that we are not running out of natural gas.
+Over the long term there is plenty of cost effective supply in the U.S. assuming we can get access to it,” said Blount.

 NGSA said in its outlook that “in the wake of what is projected to be the worst storm season to ever ravage the offshore oil and gas industry, the nation will hopefully realize the value of further diversifying our sources of natural gas supply.”